REPORT

 71% of business leaders agree that engaged employees are essential to their organization’s success.
 In addition to increasing employee retention and boosting employee well-being, having an engaged team can increase your bottom line.
 According to Gallup, a highly engaged workforce increases profitability by 21% while disengaged employees can cost companies as much as $550 billion annually.
 Without engaged employees, your organization might also suffer from high absenteeism rates or turnover rates.

 Achieving and maintaining employee engagement should be a top priority, but how do you know if you have engaged employees or not?
 Measuring employee engagement helps you identify and solve problems before they worsen.
 However, employee engagement can be difficult to measure objectively.
-Organizations must use data-driven workforce insights that complement engagement surveys and OKRs, enabling managers and employees alike to play an active role in improving engagement, satisfaction, and well-being.
+Organizations must use data-driven metrics for employee engagement in order truly get a pulse on employee satisfaction and wellbeing.

 The following employee engagement metrics indirectly or directly measure the state of employee engagement at your organization.
 By measuring these employee engagement metrics, you can take action where necessary and design interventions to improve employee engagement across your company.